[H2] TL;DR

 Skin sensitivity.
 Postpartum skin is exceptionally sensitive due to hormonal fluctuations, healing tissue, and near-constant pad contact.
 Petroleum-based plastics, chlorine bleach, synthetic fragrances, and dyes in conventional pads cause contact dermatitis, rashes, and burning sensations in vulnerable perineal tissue.

-What absorbency do I need in the first week of postpartum?
+What absorbency do I need in the first week postpartum?

-Heavy Plus.
+Again, everyone’s needs are different, but for many women starting with the Heavy Plus immediately postpartum works well.
 Heavy Plus Pads (540ml capacity, 14.5" length) provide appropriate protection for the first 1-2 weeks when you're managing both heavy lochia and frequent bladder leaks.
 The extended length prevents back leakage during nursing and diaper changes.
+If your postpartum flow is heavier.

 When should I size down from postpartum pads?